Introduction

 - Or were lost in wars and disasters.

-Classicists such as Moses I. Finley and others have repeatedly stressed that our surviving evidence represents only a tiny fraction of what once existed.
-Ancient historians often make broad observations such as saying that far less than 1% of ancient literary production survives, and for everyday administrative documents, the survival rate of documents to the present day is likely far below 0.1%.
-If mention of Yeshua was somewhere in the 99.9% of documents that have been lost to time, claims that ‘the Romans kept meticulous records, and therefore Jesus should have been mentioned somewhere’, are not being honest about the survival rates of such records.
+Classicists such as Moses I. Finley and others have repeatedly stressed that our surviving documentary evidence of anything from ancient sources, represents only a tiny fraction of what once existed.
+Ancient historians often make broad observations such as saying that far less than 1% of even ancient literary works survives, and for everyday administrative records, the survival rate of documents to the present day is likely far below 0.1%.
+If mention of Yeshua was contained somewhere in the 99.9% of documents that have been lost to time, then anyone claiming that, ’the Romans kept meticulous records, and therefore Jesus should have been mentioned somewhere’, are being selective with the truth regarding the survival rates of such records.

-The absence of surviving documentation is therefore not strong evidence of non-existence; it reflects the extreme selectivity of textual preservation in antiquity.
+The absence of surviving documentation is therefore not strong evidence of non-existence; it reflects the extremely selective paucity of textual preservation in antiquity.

 III.
 Literacy and Social Class